butt3rf1ow/8-queen-problem/README.md

-# 8-queen-problem
+# Eight queens puzzle
-This is the program that finds all the solutions to the well-known 8 Queen Problem
+This is the program that finds all the solutions to the well-known Eight queens puzzle